theironrobin/siglo/README.md

 ### Mocked Testing with Docker

-While you won't get bluetooth connectivity, you can get some high-level vetting in a container, which will open the way forward to better CI testing on GitHub.
+While you won't get Bluetooth connectivity, you can get some high-level vetting in a container, which will open the way forward to better CI testing on GitHub.

 The [`Dockerfile`](Dockerfile) contains all required dependencies, in addition to